mpalet/zerotier-dns/README.md

 api-url: "https://my.zerotier.com/api"

 # ID of the ZeroTier network.
 Only one of "network" and "networks" can be
 # specified.
-E.g., if there is a network with ID "123abc" this would map
+E.g., if there is a network with ID "123abc" then this would map
 # its members to "<member name>.zt":
 #   network: "123abc"
 network: